MingyuYang-Yale/DBiT-seq/Pre-processing/Extract-Barcode/README.md

 ```
 perl extract-linker.pl -indir ./ -outdir ./ -sample test
 ```
-To demostrate, we use the test dataset, which is a subset of DBit-seq normal data with 10000 reads.
+For this demonstration, we use a test dataset consisting of 10,000 reads, which is a subset of DBit-seq normal data.

 Here is an example of the output: